tozny/e3db-python/README.md

 ### Boolean Searching

-Within each match or exclude call the internal search terms can either be joined with AND or OR.
+Within each match or exclude clause the internal search terms can either be joined with AND or OR.

 The data for these examples can be found under [boolean_search](./examples/boolean_search.py)